Interested in a career in cosmetology? Helping others with beauty also helps with their overall wellness. But what is beauty and wellness?

 To begin, the realms of beauty and wellness have a lot of overlap.
 Being well can help you look beautiful and feeling beautiful can increase your overall wellness.
 So, it can be kind of difficult to draw a firm line between what is classified as a ‘beauty treatment’ and what is classified as a ‘wellness treatment’.

 However, a good general rule to remember is that beauty has more to do with how you visually present yourself and wellness has more to do with how you feel or aspects of your health.
 Beauty services will usually be more cosmetic in nature where wellness services usually have more to do with your health.
-Let’s take a look at how both sides of this coin affect various areas of the beauty industry.
+Let’s take a look at how both sides of beauty and wellness affect various areas of the beauty industry.

 The Beauty and Wellness of Manicures

 Your hands are both a useful and expressive part of your body.
 They can be both fierce and functional.

 Expression Through Nail Art

 Getting your nails done can be an exciting part of your personal expression.
 A manicure can help give your hands a personal touch.
 The shape of the cut and length of your client’s nails can give them very different looks.
 Hundreds of techniques, designs and color combinations give them seemingly endless possibilities to choose from when it comes to crafting a signature look for their nails.
 How they choose to wear their nails can say as much or as little about they as they want it to.

 The way your client’s hands look can be a great way to boost their mood and confidence.
 However, taking care of their hands goes far beyond making sure their nails look the way they want them to.

 Your client’s hands come in contact with a lot of different things throughout the course of a day.
 They touch different people, different objects and different substances all the time.
 Your client also washes or sanitizes their hands on a regular basis.